Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 )
 ```

-The following example using get_variable to create parameter and build the network in `oneflow.layers.conv2D` :
+The following example use `get_variable` to create parameters and build the network in `oneflow.layers.conv2D` :

 ```python
     #...